SamuelJansen/globals/README.md

 # Simplest way to use it

+## Projects directory
-- put all your git projects you wanna exchange classes between them in a single folder
+  Put all your git projects you wanna exchange classes between them in a single folder
 ```
 C:\Users\my_user\path\path\path\all_my_git_projects
 ```